5 Do's and Don'ts Every Expectant Mother Should Know

 For protein include lean beef, hog, lamb, tofu, low-mercury fish such as trout and salmon, beans, peas, seeds, and nuts.
 Also, try to consume oranges, melons, mangoes, apricots, bananas, and apples are great sources of hydration, fiber, and vitamin C. They can also help satisfy your sweet tooth.

 It relieves strain in the hips and pubic bone by keeping your legs horizontal.
 It enhances blood flow.
 It relieves common pregnant symptoms like indigestion, nasal congestion, and leg cramps.
-It prevents you from accidentally rolling onto your back while sleeping.
+It prevents you from accidentally rolling onto sleeping on your back while pregnant.

 Pregnancy Don’ts